Heading to Walt Disney World with toddlers? Find out 8 ways to keep your cool when taking a toddler to Walt Disney World in Florida.

 Leave for your designated park early in the day and then head back to your hotel around lunchtime.

-We did a lot of stroller naps when we at Walt Disney World.
+We did a lot of stroller naps when we were at Walt Disney World.
 Photo credit: Sees the Day Photography

 If you’re staying on property this is a bit easier because you can leave the parks and use Disney transportation to get back to your hotel.